Gridiffin/pcds2030db_fork/.github/implementations/config_fix.md

     - Support manual target number entry
   - Updated program details page to display program numbers
   - Updated all target insertion queries to include target_number column
 - ✅ **Agency program editing screen updated** - Now uses a new simplified edit screen (`edit_program.php`) that only handles program information (not submissions).
 All 'Edit Program' buttons now point to this new screen for a cleaner workflow.
+- ✅ **Create Program JavaScript modularized** - Extracted inline JavaScript to `assets/js/agency/create_program.js` for better maintainability and reusability.
+Enhanced real-time validation for program numbers with initiative-based validation.